 Lines 2 through 4 - Enter the number of employees who performed administrative and support functions in New York State, on each of the dates listed for the 36 months immediately preceding the year in which you claimed the investment tax credit.
-Add columns A through D (include "0" dates where you had no such employees), and enter the total in column E for each line.
+Add columns A through D, and enter the total in column E for each line complete Schedule B, Schedule C, the Summary of tax credit(s) section, or the Computation of investment tax credit used, refunded, or carried forward section, if you are eligible for any of the various credits covered by those schedules and sections.

 If your corporation provided employment in New York State for only part of the 36-month test period, the 36-month test period is deemed to refer to that part.
-If your corporation did not provide employment in New York State at any time during the 36-month test period, skip lines 2 through 7 and enter "0" on line 8.
+If your corporation did not provide employment in New York State at any time during the 36-month test period, skip lines 2 through 7 and enter "100" on line 8.
 (There must be a positive entry on line 1.)

 Line 8 - Divide line 5 by line 7.
 The result must equal or exceed 95%.
 If it does not, do not complete Schedule A, Part 2.
 You do not qualify for the investment tax credit.
+However, you must